bitnami/containers/bitnami/redis-cluster/README.md

 ```

 Where you can add all the `node:port` that you want.
 The `--cluster-replicas` parameters indicates how many replicas you want to have for every master.

+## Cluster Initialization Troubleshooting

+Depending on the environment you're deploying into, you might run into issues where the cluster initialization
+is not completing successfully.
+One of the issue is related to the DNS lookup of the redis nodes performed during
+cluster initialization.
+By default, this DNS lookup is performed as soon as all the redis nodes reply to
+a successful ping.
+However, in some environments such as Kubernetes, it can help to wait some time before
+performing this DNS lookup in order to prevent getting stale records.
+To this end, you can increase
+`REDIS_CLUSTER_SLEEP_BEFORE_DNS_LOOKUP` to a value around `30` which has been found to be good in most cases.
+You can
+check the discussion regarding this [here](https://github.com/bitnami/bitnami-docker-redis-cluster/pull/16#pullrequestreview-540706903).

 ## Securing Redis Cluster traffic